Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 An indoor snow experience?
 Yes!
 Snow City Singapore opens its vast centre to anyone who wants to escape the unbearable heat.

-Because of this real-like snow encounter, there’s no need to wait for the winter season or fly out of the country.
-Simply go to this indoor snow attraction and embrace the cold.
+Because of this real-like snow encounter, there’s no need to wait for the winter season or fly out of Singapore.
+Simply go to this indoor snow centre and embrace the cold.

 And to make your visit more unforgettable, the place offers heaps of fun activities and enriching programs for everyone.
 Ride the bumper cars, enter the snow house, go winter shooting, or climb the vertigo wall.